nussl/nussl/README.md

 If you are using nussl for your research project, we please ask that you cite it using the following bibtex citation:

     @Misc{NUSSL,
-        author =       {Ethan Manilow and Prem Seetharaman and Fatemah Pishdadian and Bryan Pardo}, title =        {{NUSSL}: the Northwestern University Source Separation Library}, howpublished = {\url{https://github.com/interactiveaudiolab/nussl}},
+        author =       {Ethan Manilow and Prem Seetharaman and Fatemeh Pishdadian and Bryan Pardo}, title =        {{NUSSL}: the Northwestern University Source Separation Library}, howpublished = {\url{https://github.com/interactiveaudiolab/nussl}},
         year =        {2018}